Skip to content

 Caching

-Responses are served with immutable cache headers.
-Since IPFS content is content-addressed, the same CID with the same parameters always produces the same output.
-Browsers and CDNs can cache these responses indefinitely.
+Responses are served with Cache-Control: public, max-age=31536000, immutable.
+Since IPFS content is content-addressed, the same CID with the same parameters always produces the same output, so browsers and CDNs can cache responses indefinitely.

 Availability